 If you’re still encountering the same 0xe0434352 error, move down to the next method below.

-Method 4: Achieving a Clean boot state
+Achieving a Clean boot state

-If none of the methods below have allowed you to resolve the issue, you should start considering the possibility that you’re dealing with a 3rd party conflict that ends up triggering the 0xe0434352 error.
+You should start considering the possibility that you’re dealing with a 3rd party conflict that ends up triggering the 0xe0434352 error.
 According to affected users, this usually occurs with FPS monitoring apps that include an overlay, but there might be another type of conflict that we haven’t been able to identify.